qwebug/bug-report/README.md

     CREATE TABLE IF NOT EXISTS t0(c0 INT, c1 INT);
     INSERT INTO t0(c1, c0) VALUES(-2016839045, 8138);

-    -- SQL executes on the CPU:
+    -- SQL is executed on the CPU:
     ALTER SESSION SET EXECUTOR_DEVICE='CPU';
     SELECT t0.c0 FROM t0 WHERE (t0.c0) NOT IN (t0.c1+t0.c1, t0.c0);
     -- Result:
     No rows returned.

-    -- SQL executes on the GPU:
+    -- SQL is executed on the GPU:
     ALTER SESSION SET EXECUTOR_DEVICE='GPU';
     SELECT t0.c0 FROM t0 WHERE (t0.c0) NOT IN (t0.c1+t0.c1, t0.c0);
     -- Result: